4d/4d-for-ios/docs/ProjectEditor-PublishingSection.md

 ## Web Server Settings

-If you haven't done it yet, activate and define your HTTPS and/or HTTP ports by clicking on the **Edit** button.
+Activate and define your HTTPS and/or HTTP ports, if you haven't already done so.
+You can do this by clicking on the **Edit** button.

-Activating the HTTPS port requires a certificate installation to work properly.
-Note that you can create test certificates with 4D.
+Activating the HTTPS port requires certificate installation to work properly.
+You can create test certificates with 4D.

 > **NOTE**
 >